• Skip to primary navigation

 Full image of a cake and pecans on the side

-How To Make This Recipe
+How To Make The Best Carrot Cake

 1. Preheat the oven and prepare the pans.
-Preheat the oven to 350 F. Prepare three 8" cake pans.
+Preheat the oven to 350 F. Prepare three 8″ cake pans.
 Add a parchment round to the bottom of each pan and grease the parchment paper and the pans.

-2. Mix the wet ingredients(+sugar).
+2. Mix the wet ingredients(sugar).
 In a large mixing bowl, beat the brown sugar, granulated sugar, oil, eggs, apple sauce, and vanilla together.

 3. Sift the dry ingredients.
 In the second large mixing bowl, sift together all-purpose flour, cinnamon, nutmeg, ginger, baking soda, baking powder, salt, and whisk.